DMTN-253

 Authenticating a user#

-To authenticate a user, an IDAC will follow the normal OpenID Connect 1.0 Authentication Code Flow.
+To authenticate a user, an IDAC will follow the normal OpenID Connect 1.0 Authorization Code Flow.
 The standard URL /.well-known/openid-configuration at the USDAC can be used to get the relevant URLs and other OpenID Connect configuration.
 See the OpenID Connect Discovery 1.0 standard for details about what that URL will return.

 The USDAC OpenID Connect server will support the following scopes: